foundling/tutorials/javascript/canjs/hello/README.md

 ### Installing Node and npm

 If you don't have node on your platform, you can download it from the [NodeJS website](https://nodejs.org/en/download/).
-The platform-specific installations currently come with `npm`, so if you use one of those, there is no need to install `npm`.
+The platform-specific installations currently ship with `npm`, so if you use one of those, there is no need to install `npm`.

 Make sure npm is upgraded to its latest version by running `npm install npm -g`.